All Episodes

 And I'm asking those of you who have not tried Pine Brothers to go out and try it.

-You can feel Pine Brothers' throat coating action immediately, the second you suck on them.
+You can feel Pine Brothers throat coating action immediately the second you suck on them.

-Plus they're made in America, natural ingredients, menthol free.
+Plus, they're made in America, natural ingredients, menthol-free.

 They soothe your throat, but they don't numb it.

-Now I want you to make February Pine Brothers Month.
+Now, I want you to make February Pine Brothers Month.

-I As we continue in our nation's capital preview of tonight's well, joint session of Congress, a speech by the president of a joint session.
+throat never had it so good right as we continue we're in our nation's capital preview of tonight's well joint session of congress a speech by the president to a joint session You know, it's a federal offense.

 So earlier today, Kellyanne Conway, there was a picture that was being taken in the Oval Office with some of the presidents of America's historically black colleges.